• Skip to primary navigation

 This article is intended for informational purposes only.
 It is not a substitute for the advice of a medical professional.

-The journey into the realm of tea and coffee's acidity begins with the fundamental concept of acidic and alkaline substances.
+The realm of tea and coffee's acidity begins with the fundamental concept of acidic and alkaline substances.
 In the context of beverages, acidity refers to the level of acid content present, often measured by the pH value on the pH scale.

 This scale ranges from 0 to 14, with 0 being the most acidic, 7 considered neutral, and values higher than 7 indicating alkaline.